AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-tables/manage-table-structure.md

 * **Insert Columns to Right**

     Inserts a new column to the right of the current cell and shifts the rightmost columns to the right.
-This command proportionally decreases all columns' width if columns fit the right page edge.
+This command decreases all columns' width proportionally to accommodate all the columns if there is not enough space to the right of the table.

     ![](../../../../../images/eurd-win-table-insert-column-to-right.png)